ThunderFly-aerospace/TFRPM01/README.md

 ## Main Features

-  * Offload the flight controller's MCU, by self-counting storing the number of counted pulses in I²C accessible internal memory
+  * Offload the flight controller's MCU, by self-counting and storing the number of counted pulses in I²C accessible internal memory
   * Input status LED indicator - [optionally visible at daylight](/doc/README.md) for easy debug of mechanical configuration
   * Short circuit protection on the probe connector
   * Pass-trough I²C connectors to allow a daisy chain of additional or multiple sensors